Paternity Testing FAQ

-The video below is a quick guide, instructing you how to take your home paternity test, and what you need to do to get a DNA sample back to us for DNA testing.
+The below video is a quick video by us telling you how to take your home paternity test DNA samples and what you need to do to get a DNA sample back to us for DNA testing

 What’s included in our DNA paternity test sample collection kit

 Please be careful when opening the packaging so as not to damage the DNA testing swabs.
 Our DNA paternity collection kit contains enough collection swabs to test one child, one mother and one alleged father.

 - DNA Peace of mind paternity testing request form